GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

                 - `useEditCategory.ts:` Hook responsible for sending partial data updates for an existing category via a PATCH request with CSRF, allowing modification of only the category name.
             - `Post:` POST requests on /categories/ routes
                 - `useCreateCategory.ts:` Hook to create a new category in the system via POST request, constructing the payload typed with the category name and including CSRF protection to ensure the security of the operation.

+        - `Events/:` All requests to the backend on /events/ routes
+            - `Delete:` DELETE requests on /event/delete/:id routes
+            - `useDeleteEvent.ts:` Hook that encapsulates the logic for deleting an event, sending DELETE requests with CSRF protection and handling failures to display error messages.
+            - `Get:` GET requests on /event routes
+            - `useGetAllevents.ts:` Responsible for loading all events.
+            - `useGetAvailabilityDates.ts:` Responsible for retrieving from the database all days that have at least one available time slot at the location chosen for the event, avoiding having two events at the same location. - `useGetAvailabilityTimes.ts:` Responsible for retrieving all available times from the database to prevent one event from overlapping another on the same day, time, and location.
+            - `Patch:` PATCH requests on the /event/patch/:id routes
+            - `useEditEvent.ts:` Hook for editing an entire event, allowing for overriding values.
+            - `Post:` POST requests on the /event/create routes
+            - `useCreateEvent.ts:` Responsible for creating a new event, making the request to the backend and passing the correct values

         - `Users`
             - `Delete:` DELETE requests on /users/ routes
                 - `useDeleteUser.ts:` Hook that encapsulates the HTTP request logic to delete a specific user, sending a CSRF-protected DELETE request and ensuring error handling to report deletion failures.